ang3lmigu3l/Blocitoff/README.md

 ##A Simple To-Do App that aims to help you complete you To-Do item on a 7 day deadline.

+Blocitoff allows the user to create and manage their to-do items as well as encouraging the user to complete them before they expire.
+Blocitoff was my first project going solo and it allowed me to follow a User Story tool to complete the tasks that was ask for.

   * Uses rake task to delete List items after seven days if not completed . (*)
   * Integrates Ajax to create and Delete to-do Items .
   * User authentication through Devise gem .